G33kDude/Chrome.ahk/README.md

 3. **ChromePath** - The path to find the Chrome executable file. **When this parameter is omitted, Chrome will be launched from the path in its start menu entry.**
 4. **DebugPort** - The network port to communicate with Chrome over. **When this parameter is omitted, port `9222` will be used** as specified in the Chrome DevTools Protocol documentation.

 Once an instance of the class `Chrome` has been created, Google Chrome will be launched.
-To connect to the newly opened page call `TabInstance := ChromeInstance.GetTab()`.
-Afterward, use `Tab.Call()` to call protocol endpoints, and `Tab.Evaluate()` to execute JavaScript.
+To connect to the newly opened page call `PageInstance := ChromeInstance.GetTab()`.
+Afterward, use `PageInstance.Call()` to call protocol endpoints, and `PageInstance.Evaluate()` to execute JavaScript.

 ```AutoHotkey
 #Include Chrome.ahk